 - What happens if you move?

-- What happens if you don't move?
+- What happens if you do not move?

 - Will you receive mail in your new name?